andre-janino/JumboStoreLocator/README.md

 #### Sleuth

-- Although I usually prefer running _`Elk Stack`_ for serious production projects, _`Sleuth`_ was used as it is very easey to setup and fulfill the needs of this project.
+- _`Sleuth`_ is a logging solution that allows tracing actions across multiple services through unique IDs.
-- It allows tracing logs across multiple services through unique IDs.
-Moreover, logs can be visualized in a centralized manner through [zipkin](https://zipkin.io/), if so desired.
+- Logs can be visualized in a centralized manner through [zipkin](https://zipkin.io/), if so desired.

 ## How to run <a name="run"></a> :wrench: